 Luke Burgis has co-created and led four companies in wellness, consumer products, and technology.
 He’s currently Entrepreneur-in-Residence and Director of Programs at the Ciocca Center for Principled Entrepreneurship where he also teaches business at The Catholic University of America.
 Luke has helped form and serves on the board of several new K-12 education initiatives and writes and speaks regularly about the education of desire.
 He studied business at NYU Stern and philosophy and theology at a pontifical university in Rome.
 He’s Managing Partner of Fourth Wall Ventures, an incubator that he started to build, train, and invest in people and companies that contribute to a healthy human ecology.
-He lives in Washington, DC with his wife, Claire, and her crazy cat Clotille.
+He lives in Washington, DC with his wife, Claire, and her crazy New Orleans cat Clotille.

 Okay, now that that’s out of the way, who am I, really?
 I occasionally hold a monthly, mid-week (virtual) Happy Hour for readers and friends around the world.
 No agenda other than to enjoy one another’s company.
 I do Q&A on book stuff for anyone who is interested.
 Sign-up for Mimetic Monday emails and you’ll receive details on how to Zoom in with us.
 Hope to see you there!

 We can’t build good things unless we have an adequate understanding of anthropology—unless we know now only what but also who a human person is.

 - Hope is my favorite virtue.
 Without hope, desires have no room to breathe and grow.
 I care about and invest in projects that expand the mind and the heart.
 If I lived 500 years ago, I probably would’ve wanted to oversee the construction of a beautiful cathedral.
 That’s still very much the kind of project that captures my imagination.